 The word bankruptcy can strike financial fear into a lot of people.
 It comes with a good bit of stigma, and most of us would prefer to avoid it.
-But the truth is hundreds of thousands of people in the United States file for bankruptcy protection every year.
+But the truth is that hundreds of thousands of people in the United States file for bankruptcy protection every year.
 For many, debt relief under court protection can be the tool they need to get their financial lives back on track.
 Here’s how to know if bankruptcy is the right choice for your financial situation.

 So what exactly is bankruptcy?
 Simply put, bankruptcy allows for your debt to be dismissed or reorganized under court oversight.
 It can be a valuable tool for consumers and businesses that have more debt than they are able to repay.
 For the purposes of this article, we’ll focus on consumer bankruptcy.